cac-t-u-s/cac-t-u-s.github.io/pages/memory.md

 ## Collectors: `collect`, `accum`, `tcollect`

-`collect`, `accum`, and `tcollect` are advanced collectors inspired by OpenMusic's `omloop` feature.
+`collect`, `accum`, and `tcollect` are advanced collectors inspired by the `omloop` feature of OpenMusic.
 They are meant to be used either inside OM# [loops](loop) or in [reactive programs](reactive), as a means to store and collect incoming data.

 > Remember that these boxes are simply holding the data in memory.

 ### `collect`

 <img src="memory_img/collect.png" align="right">

 `collect` is the main collector box, from which are derived the two others.
 Its memory is a simple list.

 `collect` has 3 inputs and 3 outputs, which behave slightly differently depending on whether they are evaluated in a standard way ("pulled" from the ouputs, typically, in a [loop](loop)) or activated by a [reactive notifier](reactive) ("pushed" on the inputs).